 Mrs. Schutz served as a Student Teacher Supervisor for New Mexico State University, Organist and Children’s Choral Director for St. Paul’s United Methodist Church and Director of “Good Time Singers” a Senior Adult Community Choir in Las Cruces.
 She continues to mentor new teachers for Las Cruces Public Schools.
 Diane is a member of the Mesilla Valley Concert Band, and serves as accompanist for schools in Las Cruces and El Paso.
-Diane has served as Choral Director for the Las Cruces Symphony for three concerts.
+Diane has served as Choral Director for the Las Cruces Symphony for three concerts and 3 Broadway musicals.
 In September 2015 she directed combined community choirs for a tribute to Tony Award Winner and friend, Mark Medoff.
 She has served as an adjudicator and clinician in New Mexico, Texas, Arizona, Nebraska, Colorado and California.
 Mother of five children and proud grandparent of eleven, Diane is married to John Schutz, Retired Fine Arts Consultant for Las Cruces Public Schools and Associate Director of “Mesilla Valley Concert Band.”

 Mark moved to Las Cruces with his family as an infant and St. Paul's has been the only church home he has known.
 "My earliest memory of St. Paul's is as a preschooler in worship sitting beside my grandmother and waiting for the ‘Angels’ (choir members) to enter the choir loft" in the pre-1965 sanctuary.